Cultures and Diversity (8671.3)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-Learning outcomesunderstand and critically analyse the cultural influence on key contemporary international political, economic and social issues
+1. Understand and critically analyse the cultural influence on key contemporary international political, economic and social issues;

-understand the key arguments related to universalist and cultural relativist approaches to ethics, rights and justice
+2. Understand the key arguments related to universalist and cultural relativist approaches to ethics, rights and justice;

-understand and critically engage with shifting notions and representations of cultural identity
+3. Understand and critically engage with shifting notions and representations of cultural identity; and

-demonstrate a broad awareness and understanding of contemporary global issues from a cultural perspective
+4. Demonstrate a broad awareness and understanding of contemporary global issues from a cultural perspective.

 Graduate attributes1.
 UC graduates are professional - communicate effectively